-The CSSW Council of Deans is comprised of 16 School leaders in charge of specific administrative areas to support our mission.
+The CSSW Council of Deans is comprised of a number of School leaders in charge of specific administrative areas to support our mission.
 Below is a brief description of the roles and responsibilities of each office.

 Carmela Alcántara, Associate Dean for Doctoral Education, Associate Professor of Social Work

 The Doctoral Office at the Columbia School of Social Work is responsible for the day-to-day operations and strategic planning of the Doctoral (PhD) Program in recruitment and admissions, as well as curriculum planning and management.
 A key function of the Doctoral Office is to monitor and support student progress on meeting doctoral program milestones (e.g., comprehensive examinations, dissertation) and successful preparation for the job market.
 The Doctoral Office also conducts continuous evaluation of Doctoral Program data to identify priority areas in student recruitment, enrollment, retention, and outcomes.

 Heidi Allen, Associate Dean for Research; Associate Professor of Social Work